EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/rule.md

 # Rule

-This suite of commands allows you to manipulate the rules in your projects.
+This suite of commands allows you to list,add, or remove business rules in your current project.
+[Learn about Rules](http://docs.espressologic.com/docs/logic-designer/business-logic/learning-rules).

 ## Usage
 ```sh